TheShadowProtocol/TheShadowProtocol/README.md

 - ☕ My code is 10% logic, 90% caffeine-fueled ambition.
 - 🎮 Treating bugs like mini-bosses.
 Victory screen = green checkmark.
 - 👻 I write cleaner code at 2 AM than most people do all day.
 - 🔮 I don’t comment my code.
 If you know, you know.
+- 🌑 Loves errors — because they whisper secrets

 ---